FAForever/wiki-pages/FAF-Teams.md

 - Keyser

 #### Policies
-❖ The main goal of the Balance team is the continous balancing of FAF's gameplay to make it more fun, fair, and engaging.

 ##### Team Membership
 ❖ Interested applicants apply by messaging the team lead.
-❖ Applicants are discussed and voted on by the team with a majority required to join, with the team leader being the tiebreak.
+❖ Applicants are discussed and voted on by the team members with a majority required to join, with the team leader being the tiebreak.
+❖ If accepted new members become balance associates.
-❖ Applicants are expected to be experienced players and have good understanding of the competitive gameplay.
+❖ Applicants are expected to have atleast one of the following: game design knowledge, LUA coding knowledge being familiar with fa repo or be an experienced player with a good understanding of the competitive gameplay.
 ❖ New members are accepted on a trial period that lasts up to 3 months.
-❖ Team members may be removed due to inactivity or being no longer suitable for the position by the team leader.
+❖ Team members may be removed, by the team leader or a majority vote, due to inactivity or being no longer suitable for the position.

 ##### Team Leader
 ❖ The team leader acts as the point of contact with the board and other teams.
-❖ The team leader is elected by the team vote or by the previous team leader.
+❖ The team leader is elected by the balance members with a majority vote or by the previous team leader.
 ❖ Any team member can call for team lead election at any time with a 3 month cooldown period in normal situations.

 ##### Member
 ❖ Member of the Balance team is expected to actively work towards team's goals and responsibilities.
-This is achieved by discussing balance matters with the team, creating Pull requests in the repository, and taking part in meetings.
+This is achieved by discussing balance matters with the team, creating and reviewing Pull requests in the repository, and taking part in meetings.
+❖ Members of the Balance team, alongside the team lead, decide on individual balance changes as well as the general direction of balance.
+❖ Members get a vote in all matters concerning the balance team: team membership, team leader election and the policy of the team.

+##### Associate
+❖ Balance associates are either newer contributors or less experienced contributors.
+❖ Balance associates are expected to contribute in at least one area of team's responsibilities.
+❖ Balance associates don't get to vote on any matters concerning the balance team and they don't decide upon balance changes.
+That doesn't mean that their feedback isn't welcome nor that it won't impact what gets changed.
+It simply means they do not have a final say in those matters.
+❖ Activity requirements are less strict for the associates compared to members.

 ##### Honorary Member
-❖ Honorary members are experienced players or past members of the team.
+❖ Honorary members are past members of the team.
 They provide their insights on balance matters however they don't have any voting powers and are not subject to any activity standards.

 ##### Team responsibilities
-❖ Maintain and improve the gameplay of FAF
+❖ The main goal of the Balance team is the continous balancing of FAF's gameplay to make it more fun, fair, and engaging.
 ❖ Roll-out patches to fix any bugs and introduce new features ❖ Prepare patchnotes and explain to the community the reasons behind changes made in the patch ❖ Engage with the community and collect feedback